nsoum/odia-tex/README.md

 -------------------

 <code>od2tex</code> (Copyright &copy; 2016, Soumyashant Nayak, distributed under GNU General Public License )
-is a Python-based script to convert transliterated text in English to Odia-TeX syntax.
+is a Python-based script to convert Odia text transliterated in English to Odia-TeX syntax.
 The protocols for transliteration, which are quite intuitive, are prescribed in the manual <code>odia-tex-manual.pdf</code> in the <code>doc</code> folder in the repository.
 Follow the steps below to install <code>od2tex</code> on a GNU/Linux system.